jessemillar/devlog/_posts/2019-1-17-week-6-feeling-better.md

     - Allows P1 to play as either playable character or for a second player to jump in and play as whoever P1 isn't playing as.
     - It should be modular enough to allow the addition of more playable characters without having to redo everything.
 1. Ripped out outline shader
     - I have some currently-being-drawn sprites that need outlines only on a portion of the sprite instead of all the way around.
-I don't foresee myself having outlines drawn through barriers (e.g. a wall in front of your character but you can still "see" your character through the wall via its outline) so it felt like wasted CPU cycles.
+I don't foresee myself having outlines drawn through barriers (e.g. a wall in front of your character but you can still "see" your character through the wall via its outline) so having a shader dedicated to pixel outlines felt like wasted CPU cycles.
 1. Fleshed out tilemap graphics
     - I learned more about Tiled terrain setup so now I have grass, dirt, water, and stone that can be drawn with Tiled terrain brushes.
 1. Entities can be placed via the tilemap